Kuiil7/ticgame/README.md

 # Tic-Tac-Toe w React Hooks!
-A game converted game from a class based component to a full funcitonal component using these guides: https://www.freecodecamp.org/news/learn-how-to-build-tic-tac-toe-with-react-hooks/ https://reactjs.org/tutorial/tutorial.html
+A game converted game from a class based component to a full funcitonal component utilizing Bulma for a more lightweight app using these guides: https://www.freecodecamp.org/news/learn-how-to-build-tic-tac-toe-with-react-hooks/ https://reactjs.org/tutorial/tutorial.html